wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 `nextWin` after switch (i.e. the old `curWin`) is then refilled by moving the next `H` cycles' event objects from `ubWin` (stands for "unbounded window").
 This window-filling logic is implemented in member function `advancePos()`.

+Two parameters controls the behavior of the window.
+The first is template argument `WSZ`, which specifies the window size.
+When the window is full, no more uops can be scheduled in the current cycle, and we must drive the event queue forward until a window slot is freed.

 ### Simulating Issue and Dispatch

-There are two parameters

 When an uop is to be received by the instruction window, we first synchronize the window with the previous pipeline stage by driving forward `curCycle` to the releasing cycle of the uop.
 We then check whether the window if full